Warnervale

 Warnervale is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Warnervale's dwelling structure, as per the latest Census, consisted of 95.9% houses and 4.1% other dwellings (semi-detached, apartments, 'other' dwellings).
-This contrasted with Sydney metro's composition of 55.9% houses and 44.1% other dwellings.
-Home ownership in Warnervale stood at 31.6%, with mortgaged dwellings accounting for 42.5% and rented ones for 25.9%.
-The median monthly mortgage repayment was $2,167, lower than Sydney metro's average of $2,427.
-The median weekly rent in Warnervale was recorded at $490, compared to Sydney metro's $470.
-Nationally, Warnervale's mortgage repayments were higher at $2,167 versus the Australian average of $1,863, while rents were substantially above the national figure of $375.
+Warnervale's dwelling structure in the latest Census comprised 95.9% houses and 4.1% other dwellings.
+In comparison, Sydney metro had 55.9% houses and 44.1% other dwellings.
+Home ownership in Warnervale was 31.6%, with mortgaged dwellings at 42.5% and rented ones at 25.9%.
+The median monthly mortgage repayment was $2,167, below Sydney metro's $2,427.
+Median weekly rent was $490 in Warnervale, compared to Sydney metro's $470.
+Nationally, Warnervale's mortgage repayments were higher at $2,167 versus Australia's average of $1,863.
+Rents were also higher than the national figure of $375.

 Frequently Asked Questions - Housing